 ICAN’s letter to Council can be read here.

-Nick Deane’s address to Councillors on the motion can be accessed via the Ordinary Council Meeting Webcast, December 8, 2020, Part 1 – segment 26.45mins to 30.36mins.
+Nick Deane’s address to Councillors on the motion can be accessed via the Ordinary Council Meeting Webcast, December 8, 2020, Part 1 – segment runs from 26.45mins to 30.36mins.

 More information on ICAN’s Cities Appeal across Australia can be accessed here.